JamesLochhead/EfficientSQS/README.md

 [SendMessageBatch API method](https://docs.aws.amazon.com/AWSSimpleQueueService/latest/APIReference/API_SendMessageBatch.html)
 is used to further reduce AWS API costs.

-If your code already sends large chunks (> 64KB) of data to SQS then you will not benefit overly much from this service from a pure cost reduction perspective.
+If your code already sends large chunks (> 64KB) of data to SQS then you will not benefit overly much from this service from a purely SQS cost reduction perspective.

 The service can be run anywhere that can assume an AWS IAM role on.
 That's